KIVI-TV: Early years

 In 1968, two parties filed to make a third attempt at channel 6 in Nampa, both of them seeking a hookup with ABC.
 Actor Robert Taylor was the headline name in one bidder, Snake River Valley Television, while James Lavenstein of Salt Lake City backed the bid of the Idaho Television Corporation.
 A construction permit was granted to Idaho Television Corporation on May 26, 1971.

 The station signed on February 1, 1974, as KITC, representing its ownership.
 It was delayed a month by the collapse of the tower for Pocatello sister station KPTO (changed before launch to KPVI) during construction.
-For the first time, Boise had full network service from all three stations; previously, ABC programming was split between CBS affiliate KBOI-TV (channel 2) and NBC station KTVB (channel 7).
+After 21 years and two false starts, Boise had full service from all three major networks for the first time.
 On April 15, KITC changed its call sign to KIVI.
 At that time, the station opened its Nampa studios, after having begun broadcasting from two mobile homes, and began producing local news programming on April 27, the same day that KPVI launched.

-Idaho Television Company sold KIVI and its then-sister KPVI in Pocatello to Futura Titanium Corporation in 1977.
-Futura, in turn, sold the station to the Evening Post Publishing Company in 1981, and Evening Post struck a deal to sell the station to Milwaukee-based Journal Communications in 2001, with the deal closing in 2002.
+Idaho Television Company sold KIVI, along with KPVI in Pocatello, to Futura Titanium Corporation in 1977.
+Futura, in turn, sold the station to the Evening Post Publishing Company in 1981, and Evening Post struck a deal to sell KIVI to Milwaukee-based Journal Communications in 2001, with the deal closing in 2002.

 While KIVI had operated a translator in the Magic Valley since 1985—despite the later existence of KKVI, a full-power ABC affiliate and satellite of KPVI established in 1989—an affiliation shuffle in January 1996, in which KPVI became an NBC affiliate but KKVI instead switched to Fox, led to the upgrading of translator K68CO to semi-satellite KSAW-LP, airing its own commercials.